shrimbly/Video-to-splat/README.md

 ### Integration
 - Direct integration with RealityCapture for 3D reconstruction
-- Darktable integration for advanced image processing
+- Darktable integration for image grading
 - Automatic project organization and file management

 ## Requirements